Read media coverage and download images, portraits, and logos

 Farmed salmon tastes best, but only when we don't know what we're eating

-A blind taste test from the University of Copenhagen shows that we like the taste of both conventionally and organically farmed smoked salmon better than wild salmon.
+A blind taste test conducted by the University of Copenhagen shows that we prefer the taste of both conventionally and organically farmed smoked salmon to that of wild salmon.
 But as soon as we know where the fish comes from, the result of the taste test is the exact opposite.

 November 18, 2021

-The man behind Denmark's largest chain of plant centers was named Denmark's owner-manager of the year on Thursday.
+The man behind Denmark's largest chain of garden centers was named Denmark's Owner-Manager of the Year on Thursday.
 Peter Vang Christensen runs 13 Plantorama stores and has plans for even more.

 September 12, 2021